Flooperr/FloopBot/README.md

 ### Customizability

-I've made it easy to change the prefix used for FloopBot, the DiscordNames dictionary can be changes around, it serves as a sort of whitelist for certain commands.
+I've made it easy to change the prefix used for FloopBot, the DiscordNames dictionary can be changed around, as it serves as a sort of whitelist for certain commands.